Adding a primitive

 new operations can be defined as subclasses of SecondaryOperation

-(see for example simon_rf
+(see for example simon_rf).

 We can test \(f\) by evaluating it with symbolic and constant bit-vectors

-(corresponding to the classes Variable
+(corresponding to the classes Variable and Constant).

 >>> from cascada.bitvector.core import Constant, Variable